spotlightpa/poor-richard/content/news/2021-12-30-SPLONEYEAR.md

 “We’re pushing for justice,” Henriquez said.
 “Although Fe and Gareth will never have Christian back … they at least want this to never happen again to someone and they want the people who did this to have some kind of consequence — not, ‘Well it’s just justified.’”

-{{<picture src="" description="About 30 people — some holding candles — in Philadelphia listened to a recording from Christian Hall&#39;s parents during a vigil on the one-year anniversary of his death." caption="About 30 people — some holding candles — in Philadelphia listened to a recording from Christian Hall&#39;s parents during a vigil on the one-year anniversary of his death." credit="STEVEN M. FALK / Philadelphia Inquirer">}}
+{{<picture src="external/azbac6zcx7cmp0d5fg5p77mmwm.jpeg" description="About 30 people — some holding candles — in Philadelphia listened to a recording from Christian Hall&#39;s parents during a vigil on the one-year anniversary of his death." caption="About 30 people — some holding candles — in Philadelphia listened to a recording from Christian Hall&#39;s parents during a vigil on the one-year anniversary of his death." credit="STEVEN M. FALK / Philadelphia Inquirer">}}

 Unredacted video obtained by Spotlight PA and NBC News shows that <a href="https://www.spotlightpa.org/news/2021/11/christian-hall-state-police-shooting-stroudsburg/">Christian’s hands stayed above his head as two troopers shot at him</a>.
 Troopers tried to persuade him to get off the ledge and put down what they believed was a gun — actually a realistic pellet gun — for about 90 minutes before his death.